 Swedish recommended name, Swedish narcotic classification and substance relationships are found in the xml-file SEnsl_other.
 For NSL 1.1 also the selected English name in Sweden is found in the xml-file SEnsl_other.
 Remaining information is found in the xml-file SEnsl_ssi.

 The National Repository for Medicinal Products (NPL) provides information on pharmaceutical products.
 In NPL information about a substance function in the pharmaceutical product is included.
-As in NSL, a substance file is included in NPL.
-The difference is that the NPL substance file contains only basic facts about the substances: one substance name, the substance identifier and the CAS number if there is one.
 Since the same substance identifier is used in both NPL and NSL, information about the substances function in a medicinal product may be obtained by combining the registers.

 Questions and Answers about NSL can be found here: